“In all sincerity, participating in the CIAO program was one of the most profound experiences I’ve had in my young

 July 7-28, Summer 2018

-Using Rome as a living laboratory students explore architecture, landscape architecture and urban planning studying the city’s morphology from the time of the Caesars to the modern MAXXI museum by world-renowned architect, Zaha Hadid.
-The goal of this immersion is to imbue in these future designers and builders the understanding of sustainable development, material use and re-use and the holistic approach to the built environment.
+Rome is a living laboratory for exploring architecture, landscape architecture and urban planning.
+Studying the city’s morphology from the time of the Caesars to the modern MAXXI museum offers lessons on the built environment.
+This immersion imbues in future designers and builders the understanding of sustainable development.

 To explore the built environment from a holistic perspective through site visits, seminars and a design assignment.
 Graduates of this program have been accepted into top undergraduate architecture programs.

 The Center’s holistic approach to the built environment includes an exploration into the region’s landscape and topography as well as that of the historically significant garden designs

-From ancient aqueducts to modern mass transit, from ancient baths to modern infrastructure students will study urban design from Pope Sixtus V to current times.
+From ancient aqueducts to modern mass transit, from ancient baths to modern infrastructure students will study urban design.